8.1 Information Sharing

+The Data Protection Act 2018 and General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children, which must always be the paramount concern.
 To ensure effective safeguarding arrangements:

 Under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR), to share information effectively: